maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 - how do you decompose the model outcome and the contribution of each feature ?

 We will explore several techniques of model explainability :
+- individual conditional expectation
 - permutation importance
 - partial dependence plots
 - shapley values

 ## 1. Individual Conditional Expectation (ICE)

+How does the prediction change when 1 feature changes ?
+Individual Conditional Expectation, as its name suggests, is a plot that shows how a change in an individual feature changes the outcome of each individual prediction (one line per prediction).

 ## 2. Permutation importance